 Under OS X, every audio interface has to use a so called Safety Offset on record and playback, otherwise Core Audio won't operate click-free.
-The Fireface uses a Safety Offset of 24 samples.
+The Fireface uses a Safety Offset of 16 samples with USB and 32 samples with FireWire.
 This offset is signalled to the system, and the software can calculate and display the total latency of buffer size plus AD/DA offset plus 2 x Safety Offset plus Safety Buffer for the current sample rate.
-The option Short Safety Offset in the Settings dialog reduces this to 12 samples each.